olincollege/C-Doku/README.md

 ## Project Description

-An interactive sudoku game implemented in C!
 C-Doku is a C implementation of Sudoku in your very own terminal!
-The game prints a beautiful visualization of an incomplete board for a player to solve based on the level they chose, and the user can specify a number to input into a specific row and column.
+The game prints a minimalist visualization of an incomplete board for a player to solve based on the level they chose, and the user can specify a number to input into a specific row and column.
 The visualization will continue updating based on the user input.
 The player wins if they complete the board before getting 3 errors!